jonasschneider/momentum/README.md

 header reply to be postponed.
 Calling the proc stored in `env['async.callback']` will send the headers.
 If you provide a body with callback functionality, you can even use streaming bodies.
-[See here for an example from Thin.][thin_async] Be careful: when running your app on Momentum, you are probably using an adapter.
+[See here for an example from Thin.][thin_async] Be careful though: when running your app on Momentum, you are probably using an adapter.
 While the backend provides `:async` capabilities to the app, not all adapters do.

 As your app is most likely not asynchronous, the event loop of the SPDY server will be blocked when running your app's code.
 This can cause timeouts and other problems, and will effectively make your SPDY sever synchronous.
-In order to stay asynchronous, you should use an Adapter to offload the app execution to somewhere else.
+In order to stay non-blocking, you should use an adapter to offload the app execution to somewhere else.
 If you're curious, you can try out what happens without an adapter by running `momentum --plain` in your app's directory.

 Adapters
 --------
 Adapters are Rack apps.
 They can be thought of as middleware.
-If you do not want your App to be executed within the SPDY server event loop (i.e. because it blocks), you should use an Adapter.
-The purpose of adapters is to return an `:async` response very fast, so the event loop of the SPDY server is not blocked.
-Of course, the adapter has to get the response from somewhere.
+If you do not want your app to be executed within the SPDY server event loop (i.e. because it blocks), you should use an adapter.
+The design of adapters is to return an `:async` response immediately, so the event loop of the SPDY server is not blocked.
+Of course, the adapter has to get the real response from somewhere.
 The various adapters use mechanisms that are provided by EventMachine to generate or fetch the response asynchronously.